coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Loads OCaml plugins and their dependencies dynamically.
 The :n:`@string` arguments must be valid `findlib <http://projects.camlcity.org/projects/findlib.html>`_ plugin names, for example ``coq-core.plugins.ltac``.
-   They must also contain a `.` to disambiguate against the removed non-findlib loading method.

    Effects (such as adding new commands) from the explicitly requested plugin are activated, but effects from implicitly loaded